Brother of Olympic gymnast Simone Biles charged in Cleveland triple slaying

 (CNN)The brother of Olympic gold medalist Simone Biles has been arrested and charged in a New Year's Eve shooting in Ohio that killed three people.

 Tevin Biles-Thomas is charged with murder, voluntary manslaughter, felonious assault and perjury in a December 31, 2018, fatal shooting in Cleveland.
-The charges were announced in a joint statement Cleveland Police and the Cuyahoga County Prosecutor's Office.
+The charges were announced in a joint statement from Cleveland Police and the Cuyahoga County Prosecutor's Office.

 It's unclear if he has a lawyer.